CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/06a-content-understanding.md

     Extacting the text and page layout is useful when the documents need to scan have a consistent, well-defined structure.
 In many cases though, you need to be able to identify which text values map to which data fields; so a more specific analyzer is needed.

     ![](./media/july26-lab6t1p7.png)

+### Task 2.3: Extract fields from documents

+Now suppose you need to extract data fields from scanned receipts to help automate an expense claim solution.
+You can use OCR to identify text and its location in images, and then use a generative AI model to associate individual text values with specific data fields - such as company names, phone numbers, dates, amounts, and so on.

 1. In the list of analyzer drop-down **(1)**, select **Procurement (2)**.